trevordbunch/cis411_lab0/labreports/LAB_m-shoul.md

 7. **node/test:** This part refers to a step that runs tests on a Node.js application to validate the functionality and quality of the code before it is deployed.

-8. **version:** "version" inside the workflow section represents the node version to use for the `cimg-node` tag. `cimg-node` is a Docker image created by CircleCI with continuous integration builds in mind.
+8. **version:** ```version``` inside the workflow section represents the node version to use for the `cimg-node` tag. `cimg-node` is a Docker image created by CircleCI with continuous integration builds in mind.

-9.  **pkg-manager:** This is a took used to manage the dependencies of a project.
+9.  **pkg-manager:** This is a tool used to manage the dependencies of a project.
 This is making sure that I have `npm` installed and available before the test runs.

 - **When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?**
-  - Philosophically this indicates that the practices used by the team to integrate code into an application is effective and functional.
+  - Philosophically this indicates that the practices used by the team to integrate code into an application are effective and functional.
   - Practically this indicates the build has been run successfully without any errors and that the application has been built successfully.
   - Precisely this indicates that all tests have passed and that the integration and build of the application was a success.